saisusmithainavolu/IOT_CourseClasswork/RPI_SETUP/RPI_OS_Setup.md

       SURVEY_OPTED_IN=0
       CONFIG_SERIAL_CONSOLE_ENABLE=1
       ```
-      - change {YOUR_INITIALS} with a unique string.
+         - Change {YOUR_INITIALS} with a unique string.
 For example, I used SSI so it would be DietPi_SSI.
-      - be sure to save the changes
+         - Save the changes
 4. Copy the dietpi.txt and dietpi-wifi.txt you edited to the top level directory of your sd card.

 5. Eject the SD card from your laptop